Leadership development programs

 How to create a leadership development program

 Tony says, “The meeting of preparation with opportunity generates the offspring we call luck” (and he’s in good company, as this idea originates from the Roman philosopher Seneca).
-Just as successful people aren’t simply “lucky,” businesses with great leaders have put in the work to get where they are.
+Just as successful people aren’t naturally “lucky,” businesses with great leaders have put in the work to get where they are.
 Prepare a leadership development program, identify opportunity in your employees and you’ll soon have great leaders in your organization.

 1. Understand yourself